kube-tarian/tarian/docs/contributing.md

 ### tarian-server

-`tarian-server` is the central component that stores configurations such as constraints, actions, event logs.
+`tarian-server` is the central component that stores configurations such as constraints, actions and event logs.
 This allows us to use a central tarian-server for multiple clusters.
-For example, one wants to run tarian in staging and production cluster.
-In staging it registers the known / detected processes, then in production it detect unknown processes.
+For example, we want to use tarian in the staging and the production cluster.
+If tarian registers the known / detected processes in the staging cluster - it can detect the same processes in the production cluster without additional configuration.

 ### tarian-cluster-agent

-`tarian-cluster-agent` is the component that's installed in each cluster.
-It syncs configurations from `tarian-server`, coordinates with pod-agents, and execute actions.
+`tarian-cluster-agent` is the component that's installed in each cluster and syncs the configurations from `tarian-server`, coordinates with pod-agents, and executes actions.

 ### tarian-pod-agent

 `tarian-pod-agent` is a sidecar container that's injected to pods by `tarian-cluster-agent`.
-The pod agent periodically scans for threat in the main container, and report to the `tarian-cluster-agent`.
+The pod agent periodically scans for threats in the main container, and reports to the `tarian-cluster-agent`.

 ### tarianctl

-`tarianctl` is CLI application that users can use to interact with `tarian-server`.
+`tarianctl` is the CLI application that users can use to interact with the `tarian-server`.

 ## How to run the test suite